 8. Mechanical Turk

 Only have a little time to make extra money?
-Consider using short task sites like Mechanical Turk.
+Consider starting a business for less than $500 by using short task sites like Mechanical Turk.
 This is an Amazon site that pays you to complete small and short tasks whether it’s finding an image, light research or captioning a video.

 9. Sell a Course

 The online course business is booming.
-The great thing is that anyone can turn their expertise into an online course and help others.
+The great thing is that anyone can start this business for less than $500 by turning their expertise into an online course and help others.
 Sites like Udemy and Teachable allow you to set up your course, create a sales page, and college payments.

 All you’ll need to do is work on the marketing end and gain prospects which could involve building an email list or doing some paid advertising.